Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: The 200 response model for an ARM PUT operation must have x-ms-azure-resource extension set to true in its hierarchy.
 Operation: '{0}' Model: '{1}'.

-**Why the rule is important**: This will ensure that the PUT operation actually returns a resource.Please refer [here](./swagger-extensions.md#x-ms-azure-resource) for details on x-ms-azure-resource extension.
+**Why the rule is important**: This will ensure that the PUT operation actually returns a resource model.Please refer [here](./swagger-extensions.md#x-ms-azure-resource) for details on x-ms-azure-resource extension.

 **How to fix the violation**: Ensure that the 200 response model for an ARM PUT operation must have x-ms-azure-resource extension set to true in its hierarchy.